 Ruth was a very pretty 30-year-old with chestnut brown hair who never lacked admirers.
 Mrs. Broughton noted that men would come to the door of the house wanting her to go out, but that she’d usually turn them down, and wasn’t the sort to hang out with shady characters.
 Ruth enjoyed going to bars around the Twin Cities with friends to watch the orchestras that were popular at the time, but was almost always home by 11:00 p.m. on weeknights.
 So when she didn’t arrive home on the night of December 8, and didn’t show for work the next morning, her landlady and friends at the Café became worried.

 Around 6:55 a.m. on December 9, firefighters were called to the abandoned Aberdeen Hotel by neighbors who saw the glow of flames on the second floor of the normally dark building.
 It only took a few minutes to put out the fire, fire doors and plaster walls helped contain it to the second floor.
 Once the flames were out, fire crews started to clean up the water-soaked debris when the Captain came across what looked like parts of a human body.
 He called another firefighter over and together they confirmed it was the body of a female who had been badly beaten and burned.
-The woman’s skull had been fractured, the forehead and upper end of nose were caved in.
+The woman’s skull had been fractured, and the forehead and upper end of the nose were caved in.
 She had been hit so hard with a blunt object that her skull was split open, bone exposed.
-The fire burned off both of her legs below the knees, initially firemen thought they had been severed from the body, but after examining the body the coroner said they had been burned to ash.
+The fire burned off both of her legs below the knees–firemen initially believed that they had been severed from the body, but after examining the body the coroner said they had been burned to ash.
 Ruth’s left arm to the elbow and fingers on her right hand were also burned off.
 Her face and torso were charred to the extent that she couldn’t be immediately identified.
-Under her naked body, which was laying on its back, were remnants of a green dress, a corset, a small compact, four keys, two high heels, part of a purse, and bits of her imitation sealskin coat.
+Beneath her naked body– which was laying on its back–were the remnants of a green dress, a corset, a small compact, four keys, two high heels, part of a purse, and bits of her imitation sealskin coat.
 An empty can of naphtha was found in the corner opposite the body.
 Police arrived on the scene and quickly launched a room-by-room search of the entire hotel.

 By 1:00 p.m. investigators tentatively identified the body as Ruth Munson after three people called to report her missing.
 Mrs. Broughton positively identified her by the set of four keys that were found with her body.
 She also disclosed that Ruth had received three phone calls after she left the house, two from women and one from a man.
-The coroner concluded from the condition of non-burned skin on her back that Ruth had probably not been dead for more than two hours before fire.
+The coroner concluded from the condition of the non-burned skin on her back that Ruth had probably not been dead for more than two hours before the fire.
 The body, where the fire had not reached it, was not frozen in spite of the near zero degree temperatures in the building.

 The residents of the district were jittery and eager for the murder to be solved.
 Over 100 friends and family were questioned and police went door-to-door seeking clues from neighbors.
 Investigators combed through Ruth’s apartment where they found a passage in her diary that simply stated, “the 9th day of the month is my lucky day.”
-Violet Thoreson, waitress at Union Depot Café and close friend of Ruth’s, revealed that the week prior Ruth told her “I’ll never live to see Christmas.”
+Violet Thoreson, a waitress at Union Depot Café and close friend of Ruth’s, revealed that the week prior Ruth told her “I’ll never live to see Christmas.”
 Since she was killed on December 9th, investigators noted that perhaps Ruth knew something violent was going to happen to her.

 Friends close to Ruth told police that she had been the object of an attempted attack four years prior.
 Then employed at Miller Hospital, she was walking to work at 6:00 a.m. when a motorist swung his car in her path near the Cathedral and attempted to pull her into his car.
-In the struggle her wristwatch was broken and her lip was cut, but she got away.
+In the struggle, her wristwatch was broken and her lip was cut, but she got away.
 Her attacker was never caught.

 Ruth’s landlady, Mrs. Broughton, stated that just before Ruth left the house the previous evening she’d received a call and was heard saying “yes, I would just as soon come stay with you.”
 It was believed that she was going to stay the night with a friend, Olive Nelson.
-When questioned, Mrs. Nelson said she had not seen Ruth in three days, and hadn’t called or heard from her Wednesday night.
+When questioned, Mrs. Nelson said she had not seen Ruth in three days and hadn’t called or heard from her Wednesday night.
 It was later revealed that the caller was Mr. Derrick Das of Minneapolis, a widower with two children who asked Ruth to watch his children Thursday evening while he attended a meeting.
-When he asked her if she’d like him to bring the children to her apartment, she responded “I would just as soon come over there.”
-The couple didn’t meet or have further conversation.
+When he asked her if she’d like him to bring the children to her apartment, she responded, “I would just as soon come over there.”
+The couple didn’t meet or have a further conversation.

-Williard Wolfe, owner of an auto garage next to the hotel, told the police about a man who walked up and wanted to make a cash-and-carry purchase of gasoline around 7:00 p.m.
+Williard Wolfe, the owner of an auto garage next to the hotel, told the police about a man who walked up and wanted to make a cash-and-carry purchase of gasoline around 7:00 p.m.
 Wednesday night.
 He told the man that he didn’t sell gasoline and directed him to a filling station on University.
 As the man walked away, he turned east toward the Aberdeen Hotel, not west toward the filling station Wolfe had directed him to.
 Workers at the filling station reported they had not sold any gasoline in containers to customers Wednesday night or Thursday morning.